course-details-portlet

 Other:

-• The Master thesis agreement to be handed in as soon as possible after passed grade 90 ECTS / IMT4205 has been achieved, January/Febr or August/Sept.
+• The master’s thesis agreement to be handed in as soon as possible after passing grade 90 ECTS / IMT4205 has been achieved.
+For spring semester in January/February, for autumn semester in August/September.
+Exact deadline announced on first seminar.

 Compulsory assignments